MultiQC/MultiQC/CONTRIBUTING.md

     ymin: undefined,            // Min y limit
     yDecimals: true,            // Set to false to only show integer labels
     tt_label: '{point.x}',      // Use to customise tooltip label, eg. '{point.x} base pairs'
-    use_legend: true,           // Show / hide the legend
+    click_func: function(){},   // Javascript function to be called when a point is clicked
-    click_func: function(){}    // Javascript function to be called when a point is clicked }
+    cursor: undefined           // CSS mouse cursor type.
+Defaults to pointer when 'click_func' specified }
 ```